vkakerbeck/tbp.monty/docs/contributing/documentation/future-work-widget-metadata.md

 !snippet[../../snippets/future-work-output-type.md]

 > [!NOTE] Notes on some of the fields
-> publication: Doesn't nescessarily refer to publication in a peer-reviewed journal but could also be a general writeup or presentation of the results.
+> publication: Doesn't necessarily refer to publication in a peer-reviewed journal but could also be a general writeup or presentation of the results.

 # Skills